Giigii2/Chromarama/README.md

 ## ✨ Features
 - Random and gradient color generation
 - Lock, reorder, and copy hex codes
-- Export palette to PNG
+- Export palettes to JSON files for sharing.
 - 13 different modes for you to choose from!
 - Fullscreen toggle
 - Built with Python and Tkinter